Melatonin

 The Bulletproof Approach to Melatonin

 We believe good health is built on the foundation of restorative sleep.
-Melatonin isn’t just a supplement.
-It’s a vital hormone that regulates the sleep-wake cycle.
-It is essential for recovery, resilience and optimal brain function.
+Melatonin isn’t just a supplement, it’s a hormone that is necessary for the regulation of the sleep-wake cycle.
+Good sleep quality is important for recovery, resilience and optimal brain health.

 Spotlight on Melatonin